-Sea Alarm is a small non-governmental organisation with a three-person team that works to improve global preparedness for, and response to, oiled wildlife incidents.
-Sea Alarm's personnel have a unique expertise that includes wildlife incident assessment and management, wildlife planning and preparedness development, response network management and alignment, best practice dissemination, design and development of training and exercises.
-Sea Alarm experts do not handle animals, but as advisers, help to create the environment and conditions that mobilised hands-on experts need to make a difference during an incident.
+Sea Alarm is a small non-governmental organisation with a four-person team that works to improve global preparedness for oiled wildlife incidents.
+Sea Alarm's personnel have unique expertise that includes wildlife incident assessment and management, wildlife planning and preparedness development, response network management and alignment, best practice dissemination, and design and development of training and exercises.
+Sea Alarm experts do not handle animals, but as advisers, they help create the environment and conditions that mobilised wildlife response experts need to make a difference during an incident.
 Our Members can contact Sea Alarm via the OSRL Duty Manager.

 What does Sea Alarm provide if activated for an oiled wildlife incident?

-A response without a pre-spill agreed wildlife plan in place will have a large potential for delays and inefficiency.
+For the last fifteen years, we have partnered with Sea Alarm to support our Members in developing plans and capabilities while improving industry's global oiled wildlife response capabilities, e.g. through the development and management of the GOWRS project.
+A response without a pre-spill agreed wildlife plan will have a significant potential for delays and inefficiency.
 Therefore the best guarantee for a fast and effective wildlife response mobilisation is provided by a pre-spill developed wildlife response plan, implemented through training and exercises.
 Such a plan is best integrated with the overall oil spill response plan that a Member has in place for its oil exploration, production or transportation activities in a country or area.
-For the last ten years we have partnered with Sea Alarm to encourage our Members to develop plans and capabilities while improving industry's global oiled wildlife response capabilities.

 Learn more aboutWildlife Response Preparedness Services